awsdocs/amazon-ec2-user-guide-windows/doc_source/install-WAMP.md

 There are many third\-party solutions that you can use to install a WAMP stack; this tutorial uses the Bitnami WAMP stack\.
 For more information, see [Review: WAMP stacks for Web developers](http://www.infoworld.com/d/application-development/review-wamp-stacks-web-developers-194346)\.

 **Prerequisites**
 + Provision a Windows Server 2008 R2 or 2012 R2 base instance\.
 You must configure the base instance with a public domain name system \(DNS\) name that is reachable from the Internet\.
-For more information, see [Getting started with Amazon EC2 Windows instances](EC2_GetStarted.md)\.
+For more information, see [Tutorial: Getting started with Amazon EC2 Windows instances](EC2_GetStarted.md)\.
 + Verify that the security group for your instance has the following ports open:
   + Port 80 \(HTTP inbound and outbound\) \- Allows computers outside of the instance to connect by using HTTP\.
   + Port 443 \(HTTPS inbound and outbound\) \- Allows computers outside of the instance to connect by using HTTPS\.